Student-centric advice and objective recommendations

 3. Decide on a major

-On the topic of majors, it can be very beneficial to pick one early on.
-This is especially true if you want to pursue something in STEM (Science, Technology, Engineering, and Math) or nursing.
-Those fields typically have a lot of prerequisites.
+On the topic of majors, it can be very beneficial to choosing one early on.
+This is especially true if you want to pursue something in STEM (Science, Technology, Engineering, and Math) or nursing, which have a lot of prerequisites.

 In your first semester at community college, try to take courses related to a topic(s) you may be interested in.
 This way, you can determine whether you want to pursue it as a major.
 If you do this and still aren’t quite sure about a major, we recommend heading over to the career center.
 Here, you’ll be able to ask for career advice from advisors and even take a career test.
 A career test may guide you to an interesting field you didn’t even know existed before.

-Not only will picking a major early be beneficial in your transfer process, but in college as a whole, even if you decide to switch majors later.
+Not only will choosing a major early be beneficial in your transfer process, but in college as a whole, even if you decide to switch majors later.
 If you do decide to switch majors later on, don’t be embarrassed!
-It’s more common than you think – around 75% of students change their major at least once before graduation.
+It’s more common than you think – a third of students change their majors at least once before graduation.

 4. Keep your GPA high!